 When you don’t want your elements to change on more than one slide, you have to unlink the slides.
 You do this by clicking on the “(un)link icon” located right in between two slides.
 Then, you can make changes to elements independently.
 If you want to re-link the slides, simply click the “(un)link icon” once more.
 The slides are now linked again.

 Not all element properties are linked.
 The ones that do, are:

 Left position of the element

 Height of the element

 Image and Logo source (the image selected when adding an element)

 Text and font properties

 When you are not happy with one or more slides, you can easily delete them by clicking the “bin icon”.
 When you have accidentally deleted a slide, you can undo this action by clicking on the “undo icon” on the top of your screen.

 In addition to duplicating a slide, you also have the option to add an empty slide.
 This comes in handy when your next slide uses totally different elements than the slide you are currently working on.
 You can add an empty slide by clicking on the “add slide” button located next to the slide tabs.

-Now you know how to use slides, you’re basically a Bannerwise professional.
-To put your newfound knowledge to the test, why not start building?
-For this, you can also check out our Tours or Tutorials.
+Now that you know how to use slides, you’re basically a Bannerwise professional.
+To put your newfound knowledge to the test, why not start creating ads?
+For this, you can also check out our Tutorials.
 Enjoy!